‘This vigilante gives them a taste of their own medicine’

 “If you simply want a revenge fantasy about someone executing mostly unarmed middle-aged guys who don’t fight back Painkiller should satisfy you.
 But if you’re expecting an action film or a thriller you’ll be seriously disappointed.
 It’s not only dull and preachy, it’s a major step backwards for Savage who can do, and has done much better work.”
 Voices from the Balcony

-In the USA, Painkiller will be available On-Demand, Digital and DVD via Cinedigm on May 4, 2021.
+In the USA, Painkiller was released On-Demand, Digital and DVD via Cinedigm on May 4, 2021.

 Cast and characters: